 Grammar, grammar, grammar!
 Latin this year is a continuation of last year’s program as well as an introduction for new students.
 We will continue to work on the foundations of Latin grammar, correctly, how it translates, clarifies, and solidifies English grammar.
 We will read, translate, and memorize the Signum Crucis (Sign of the Cross), Gloria Patri (Glory Be) and Pater Noster (Our Father) in Ecclesiastical Latin while primarily looking at Classical roots of the language!
 Students will begin to read adapted passages in Latin on the first day and make bold leaps with vocabulary while making thoughtful insights into Roman culture and current society just by looking at how to use the language and words.

 Contact Jamie North, Advancement Director at firstname.lastname@example.org for additional information.
 Once we receive your application our registrar will contact you with next steps in registering.

-Library available until 10:30 for quite time in between Mass & classes
+Library available for quiet time in between Mass & classes

 Tuition & Fees